 And if your wedding falls on a weekday, you may be able to save a bundle because many venues provide cheaper rates for non-weekend dates.

-Entertainment: One Ingredient to a Memorable Wedding Day It establishes the emotional tone, gets your guests moving and makes your celebration feel vibrant.
 Whether you opt for a DJ playing your favourite MOTOWN classics or a live band that loves a bit of showmanship, you should put aside between £1,000 and £2,500 in your budget.
 If you’re after the crème de la crème of entertainment, visit UK Live Entertainment’s Wedding Bands for everything from classical string quartets to upbeat pop and rock bands for receptions.

 Looking for playlist inspiration?
 For crowd-pleasing classics, see our Top 10 Wedding Songs of All Time.
 Or listen to our Amped Up Love Songs for Weddings for more intimate vibes.
+Tip: Schedule your acts early to secure the best rates and availability.
+Choose entertainers who can perform for the ceremony/cocktail hour/reception for seamless flow through your day.

 For a lot of people, maybe the biggest investment is capturing the memories of your big day.
 The average national UK photography & videography spend is between £1,400-1,600 (2025).
 These memories in image form allow you to relive every smile, every tear, every moment of joy for years to come.